DataChat Closes $25M Series A Round to Continue Democratizing Data Analytics

 Sep 07, 2021, 10:33 ET

 MADISON, Wis., Sept.
 7, 2021 /PRNewswire/ -- DataChat, Inc., a software company that's revolutionizing data analytics, today announced the closing of a $25 million Series A funding round led by Redline Capital and Anthos Capital.
-Celesta Capital (formerly WRVI Capital) and Nepthene Capital, which led the previous $4 million seed funding round, also participated.
+Celesta Capital (formerly WRVI Capital) and Nepenthe Capital, which led the previous $4 million seed funding round, also participated.

 DataChat addresses a key problem for businesses: Collecting data is easy, but making data-driven decisions is hard, especially for business users who need to act quickly to emerging trends in their data.